AMICUS CLINIC

 No current infections, inflammation, or unresolved breast masses.
 If you have concerning findings on examination or imaging, these need evaluation and resolution before considering augmentation.

 Screening considerations.
-If you're over 40, we'll request a baseline mammogram before surgery at our Kerala clinic to ensure there are no pre-existing abnormalities that need addressing before placing implants.
+If you're over 40, we'll request a baseline mammogram before surgery at our clinic to ensure there are no pre-existing abnormalities that need addressing before placing implants.
 If you have strong family history of breast cancer, screening may be recommended earlier.

 You're NOT a Good Candidate if: